scottyehengzong/Stat-112-Final-Project/Stat-112-Final-Project.md

 > Next, we take one more step to look at the distribution of majors among different age groups for both male and female.
 We notice that although the proportion of each category is different for both sex, the trend among different age groups is very similar for both sex.
 For Arts & Humanity category, we can see that the proportion is higher in younger age groups than in older age groups regardless of sex, which means Arts & Humanity majors got more popular in the past century.
 For Business majors, we see that the `40 to 64` age group has the highest proportion for both sex, which suggests that Business majors were more popular between 1975 and 1999 than before or after that time period.
 For Education majors, we see higher proportions in older age groups than younger age groups for both sex, which suggests education majors got less popular in the past century.
 For Science and Engineering (SE) majors, we see higher proportions in younger age groups than in older age groups for both sex, but the increase in female was much more steep compared to the increase in male.
 Lastly, the proportion of SE and related majors was quite steady among all age groups for both sex, as we can see the line is pretty flat.

-> Conclusion:
+## Conclusion

-  In this project, we found bachelor’s degree holders have different choices of major based on their sex and age group.
+>In this project, we found bachelor’s degree holders have different choices of major based on their sex and age group.
 According to the pure sex analysis, females tend to pursue bachelor degree more than males.
 A reasonable explanation for this result is that females are more eager to improve their social status and believe college education provides more resources and opportunities.
 Moreover, the gap between males and females’ choices of major tends to be shortened as their age group becomes younger.
 This suggests a balance of sex in career choices and an improvement of gender equality in the workforce.